 The numbers regarding women lawyers are somewhat depressing.
 The percentage of women lawyers has remained stagnant at 36% for the past 3 years.
 In 2009 it was at 31%.
 The ratio of men to women lawyers is nearly 2:1.
 64% of lawyers are men and 36% are women in 2019.

-Even more sobering are the statistics regarding minority lawyers.
+Even more sobering are the statistics regarding racial diversity.
 85% of lawyers are white, compared to 77% of the U.S. population.
 Only 5% of lawyers are African American, 5% are Hispanic, and 3% are Asian.
-None of these statistics regarding specific minority percentages have changed over the past decade, even though the overall minority populations in the U.S. have increased over that same timeframe.
+None of these statistics have changed over the past decade, even though the overall populations in the U.S. have increased over that same timeframe.

 There’s lots more diversity data where that came from, so make sure to check out the report for additional insights on lawyers demographics.